Mildred Cable: Travels in Central Asia

 For most of the next 12 years, in the words of Mildred Cable:

-"From Etzingol to Turpan, from Spring of Wine to Chuguchak, we ... spent long years in following trade-routes, tracing faint caravan tracks, searching out innumerable by-paths and exploring the most hidden oases. ...
+"From Etzingol to Turpan, from Jiuquan to Chuguchak, we ... spent long years in following trade-routes, tracing faint caravan tracks, searching out innumerable by-paths and exploring the most hidden oases. ...
 Five times we traversed the whole length of the desert, and in the process we had become part of its life."

 A reviewer said of Cable and French's book, The Gobi Desert, that "this may be the best of many good books about Central Asia and the old Silk Road through the deserts of Western China."

 In June 1923, all three set out for Central Asia from Huozhou.
 Traveling 1,500 miles (2,414 km) over the next eight months, evangelizing as they went, they reached Zhangye (then referred to as Kanchow).
 Zhangye was the last city inside of the Great Wall.
 A Chinese evangelist was working there and, at his request, they set up a Bible school over the winter.
 When summer came they were on the road again, following the Hexi Corridor westward, this time with some of the Chinese believers they had trained.
 They rented houses and a building for a church in Jiuquan that thereafter would be their base.
 From Jiuquan they traveled extensively, selling and giving away Bibles and Christian literature and extending their range to Tibetan villages in Qinghai province, Mongol encampments, and Muslim towns in Xinjiang province.
 They studied the Uighur language to communicate with Muslim women, the top priority of their missionary efforts, although it appears that they made very few converts among the Muslims.

 Crescent Lake was one of the oases visited by Cable and the French sisters.